btcpayserver/btcpayserver-doc/docs/Deployment/voltagecloud.md

 ## 5. Finnish initial deployment.

-With all the steps taken above and following along with the video above, You are now at the point where voltage shows you the BTCPay server Information.
+With all the steps taken above and following along with the video above, you are now at the point where Voltage shows you the BTCPay server information.

 * URL for BTCPay server access
 * Username for the BTCPay server store.